sezinata/Metagraph/README.md

 2) Solving subgraph matching problem to match the existing nodes with the frequent subgraphs: http://www.yfang.site/data-and-tools/submatch

-3) Generating a feature matrix from the output of 2. step.
-The code for this is available.
+3) Generating a feature matrix from the output of second step.
+The code is available as <strong>read_SubMatch_output.java</strong>.

-4) Also final representations, node/protein ids, test indices, i.e., all necessary files are provided to generate the final representations.
+4) Also <strong>final representations</strong>, node/protein ids, test indices, i.e., all necessary files are provided to generate the final representations.

-5) Feature selection code and oversampling code are also available for final representations
+5) Feature selection and oversampling codes are also available to be performed on final representations